Voice Input

 Enable Voice Input

-dg_).
-The key is validated when you save. - Choose your language from the 10 supported options: English, Spanish, French, German, Japanese, Chinese, Korean, Portuguese, Italian, and Russian.
+sk-).
+The key is validated when you save and shows as Configured once accepted. - Choose your language from the 10 supported options: English, Spanish, French, German, Japanese, Chinese, Korean, Portuguese, Italian, and Russian.

 - Select a paragraph break strategy.
-Spoken commands (default, English only) lets you say "new paragraph" to insert paragraph breaks.
+Spoken commands (default, English only) lets you say "new paragraph" to insert a break.
 Manual Enter requires you to press Enter instead.
 Non-English languages fall back to Manual Enter automatically.

 Grant Microphone Permission

 Daintree needs microphone access from your operating system before it can capture audio.
-The settings panel shows your current permission status and provides instructions specific to your OS.
+The settings panel shows your current permission status and gives instructions for your OS.

 Open System Settings > Privacy & Security > Microphone and enable Daintree.
 If permission hasn't been requested yet, Daintree shows a Request button that triggers the system dialog.

-If permission was previously denied, click Open System Settings in the Daintree settings panel to go directly to the Microphone privacy settings.
+If permission was denied earlier, click Open System Settings in the Daintree settings panel to go straight to the Microphone privacy settings.
 Toggle Daintree on, then click Re-check back in Daintree.

-Open Windows Settings > Privacy & security > Microphone and make sure desktop app access is allowed.
+Open Windows Settings > Privacy & security > Microphone and confirm desktop app access is allowed.
 Daintree shows a Request button if permission hasn't been determined yet.

 If access was denied, click Open System Settings in the Daintree settings panel to jump to the Microphone privacy page.
 Enable access, then click Re-check in Daintree.

 Grant microphone access through your system audio settings.
-Linux doesn't support the in-app Request button, so you'll need to configure permissions through your desktop environment or audio manager (e.g. PipeWire, PulseAudio).
+Linux doesn't support the in-app Request button, so you'll set permissions through your desktop environment or audio manager (e.g. PipeWire, PulseAudio).

 Once permissions are granted externally, click Re-check in the Daintree settings panel to confirm access.